Avoid Mistakes: Prague Airport to City Center (Best Options)

 This route takes more time, but it’s a backup if the Airport Express isn’t running.

-How to Get from Prague Airport to the City Center at Night
+How to Get from Prague Airport to the City Center by Night Transport (After Midnight)

 ⚠️ Important: The same tickets are valid for the night bus.
 The boarding process is the same — buy a ticket, validate it, and get on the bus.